Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 5.3) Imaging (X-ray or ultrasound)

-If stones are suspected, imaging helps confirm their presence.
-Some stones show up clearly on X-ray.
-Others require ultrasound.
+If stones or structural problems are suspected, imaging may be recommended.
+Some stones show clearly on X-ray, while others are easier to see with ultrasound.

 5.4) Bloodwork

-If a blockage is suspected, blood tests check kidney values and electrolyte levels.
-A blocked cat can develop dangerous potassium levels quickly — which is why delay is risky.
+If a blockage is possible, bloodwork helps check kidney values and electrolyte levels.
+Dangerous potassium changes can happen quickly in blocked cats, which is one reason delay is risky.

 6) Safe steps at home (if your cat is stable)

-• Count trips to the box for the next few hours.
+• Count litter box trips over the next few hours

-• Note output: normal puddles vs tiny drops.
+• Note output: normal clumps or tiny drops

-• If your cat will allow it, save a fresh urine sample in a clean container and refrigerate it (ask your vet if they can use it).
+• If possible, save a fresh urine sample in a clean container and ask your vet whether they can use it

 • Add 1–2 tablespoons of warm water to meals

-Hydration dilutes urine and can reduce irritation.
-This guide explains practical hydration strategies: Wet vs Dry Cat Food: Smart Mix for Urinary Health
+Hydration can dilute urine and may reduce irritation.
+This guide covers practical hydration strategies: Wet vs Dry Cat Food: Smart Mix for Urinary Health

 6.2) Reduce stress